B92 Top 100 Domestic Songs

-100 najboljih domaćih pesama (Top 100 Domestic Songs) was a list compiled by the Serbian Radio B92.
+100 najboljih domaćih pesama (Top 100 Domestic Songs) was a list compiled by Serbian Radio B92.
 In 2006, Radio B92 organized the poll for the selection of top 100 Yugoslav songs.
-The whole list was presented on radio B92 on November 5, 2006.
+The whole list was presented on radio B92 on 5 November 2006.
 The list contains popular music songs from former Yugoslavia and the songs from successor states.

 The list

 Reactions

 Darko Rundek, the former frontman of Haustor stated:

-Toma Grujić, the editor-in-chief of Radio B92 stated:
+Toma Grujić, Radio B92 executive in charge of musical programming, stated:

-Ivan Fece "Firchie", the former drummer of Ekatarina Velika stated:
+Ivan Fece "Firchie", the former drummer of Ekatarina Velika stated in 2007: